Liongrass/21UP/README.md

 Currently being implemented:
 - Keep listening for the button even when an invoice is currently pending.
 - Cancel the current invoice when a button is pressed
-- Make a requirements.txt
 - Make a setup.py file

 To be implemented:
-- Listen on multiple pins
 - Configure individual prices for each tray
 - Dispense on multiple pins
 - The display